+A. Location.

-- A) Location.
-[Amended 02-11-03 per Planning Board] - 1) Any MAJOR SUBDIVISION within an R-40 District shall be required to adhere to the following procedures for said development. - 2) Any proposed development in an R-20 or R-12 District that meets the minimum LOT size requirement for an OPEN SPACE SUBDIVISION shall be required to adhere to the following procedures for said development. - B) Permitted uses shall be as follows: - 1) All uses permitted in the ZONING DISTRICT within which the OPEN SPACE SUBDIVISION is located. - 2) Open space, private or public, providing for both passive as well as active recreational facilities. - C) Minimum project area permitted for an OPEN SPACE SUBDIVISION shall be as follows: [Amended 07-05-88, 02-11-03, 02-10-04, and 03-23-10 per Planning Board]
+- (1) Any MAJOR SUBDIVISION within an R-40 District shall be required to adhere to the following procedures for said development. - (2) Any proposed development in an R-20 or R-2012 District that meets the minimum LOT size requirement for an OPEN SPACE SUBDIVISION shall be required to adhere to the following procedures for said development. - B. Permitted uses shall be as follows: - (1) All uses permitted in the ZONING DISTRICT within which the OPEN SPACE SUBDIVISION is located. - (2) Open space, private or public, providing for both passive as well as active recreational facilities. - C. Minimum project area permitted for an OPEN SPACE SUBDIVISION shall be as follows:

 ZONING DISTRICT Contiguous Acres Required

-Residential Only With Commercial
+(1) Residential Only With Commercial

 R-40 No Minimum 50 acres

 R-20 15 acres 50 acres

-R-12 5 acres 20 acres
+R-2012 5 acres 20 acres

-- 1) Projects not meeting the minimum acreage requirements of an OPEN SPACE SUBDIVISION shall follow these additional requirements: - a) A preliminary PUBLIC HEARING shall be conducted by the PLANNING BOARD prior to an APPLICANT'S formal submittal application for MAJOR SUBDIVISION approval.
-Prior to this preliminary PUBLIC HEARING, the APPLICANT shall submit two different design review plans for general discussion; one YIELD PLAN showing a SUBDIVISION plan based on conventional regulations, and a second plan design as an OPEN SPACE SUBDIVISION.
-At said preliminary PUBLIC HEARING the APPLICANT shall be responsible for demonstrating that the characteristics of their plan warrant consideration for development as an OPEN SPACE SUBDIVISION. - (i) The disposition of the PUBLIC HEARING shall be executed as per the procedure established in 155-11.
+Projects not meeting the minimum acreage requirements of an OPEN SPACE SUBDIVISION shall follow these additional requirements:

+(a) A preliminary PUBLIC HEARING shall be conducted by the PLANNING BOARD prior to an APPLICANT'S formal submittal application for MAJOR SUBDIVISION approval.
+Prior to this preliminary PUBLIC HEARING, the APPLICANT shall submit two different design review plans for general discussion; one YIELD PLAN showing a SUBDIVISION plan based on conventional regulations, and a second plan design as an OPEN SPACE

+SUBDIVISION.
+At said preliminary PUBLIC HEARING the APPLICANT shall be responsible for demonstrating that the characteristics of their plan warrant consideration for development as an OPEN SPACE SUBDIVISION.

+- (i) The disposition of the PUBLIC HEARING shall be executed as per the procedure established in 155-2011.

 - (ii) Within thirty (30) calendar days from the date of PUBLIC HEARING the PLANNING BOARD shall render a determination as to whether the APPLICANT can process his/her application as an OPEN SPACE SUBDIVISION or as a conventional SUBDIVISION.

 - b) An impact statement shall be submitted which details the probable effects of the SUBDIVISION on the following aspects of concern to the City:

 - (i) attendance at public schools;

 - (ii) increase in vehicular traffic;

-- (iii)changes in the number of legal residents;
+- (iii) changes in the number of legal residents;

 - (iv)increases in municipal costs;

 - (v) load on public utilities or future demand for them;

 - (vi)public safety;

 - (vii) changes in tax revenue;

 - (viii) changes in surface drainage;

-- (ix)increased consumption of groundwater;
+- (ix) increased consumption of groundwater;

 - (x) increased refuse disposal;

-- (xi)pollution of water or air;
+- (xi) pollution of water or air;

 - (xii) land EROSION or loss of tree cover;

 - (xiii) disturbance to other aspects of the natural ecology;

 - (xiv) blocking of views;

 - (xv) harmony with the character of surrounding development; and

-- (xvi) location of utilities.
+(xvi) location of utilities.

-- D) Density Allocation.
-[Amended 07-05-88, 04-25-00, and 02-10-04 per Planning Board] The maximum number of DWELLING UNITS permitted in an OPEN SPACE SUBDIVISION shall be determined by a submitted YIELD PLAN.
-The resultant number shall not allow a higher density than that provided by a conventional SUBDIVISION on the same PARCEL.